History of slavery: United States

 In 1688, four German Quakers in Germantown presented a protest against the institution of slavery to their local Quaker Meeting.
 It was ignored for 150 years but in 1844 it was rediscovered and was popularized by the abolitionist movement.
 The 1688 Petition was the first American public document of its kind to protest slavery, and in addition was one of the first public documents to define universal human rights.

 The American Colonization Society, the primary vehicle for returning black Americans to greater freedom in Africa, established the colony of Liberia in 1821–23, on the premise that former American slaves would have greater freedom and equality there.

 Various state colonization societies also had African colonies which were later merged with Liberia, including the Republic of Maryland, Mississippi-in-Africa, and Kentucky in Africa.
 These societies assisted in the movement of thousands of African Americans to Liberia, with ACS founder Henry Clay stating; "unconquerable prejudice resulting from their color, they never could amalgamate with the free whites of this country.
 It was desirable, therefore, as it respected them, and the residue of the population of the country, to drain them off".
 Abraham Lincoln, an enthusiastic supporter of Clay, adopted his position on returning the blacks to their own land.

-Slaves in the United States who escaped ownership would often make their way to Canada via the "Underground Railroad".
+Slaves in the United States who escaped ownership would often make their way to the Northern United States and Canada via the "Underground Railroad".
 The more famous of the African American abolitionists include former slaves Harriet Tubman, Sojourner Truth and Frederick Douglass.
 Many more people who opposed slavery and worked for abolition were northern whites, such as William Lloyd Garrison and John Brown.
 Slavery was legally abolished in 1865 by the Thirteenth Amendment to the United States Constitution.

 While abolitionists agreed on the evils of slavery, there were differing opinions on what should happen after African Americans were freed.
 By the time of Emancipation, African-Americans were now native to the United States and did not want to leave.
 Most believed that their labor had made the land theirs as well as that of the whites.